Behind The Stories

 Viera previously served as a podcast researcher for Gita Wirjawan’s Endgame, where she conducted in-depth research on science, innovation, and public policy to shape thoughtful conversations.
 Her deep understanding of content strategy, audience behavior, and evidence-based messaging stems from a decade-long career in the marketing world.
 She holds a Master’s degree in Public Policy from the School of Government and Public Policy (SGPP) Indonesia and a Bachelor’s in Design from Institut Teknologi Bandung (ITB)—a rare combination that enables her to blend analytical rigor with creative communication in the service of public understanding of science.

-One thought on “Behind the blog”
+One thought on “Behind The Stories

 Comments are closed.